warehouse design and layout

 (Source: Bigrentz)

+I-shaped warehouse design is also known as Straight-line flow design.
 In contrast to the U-shaped layout, the I-shaped warehouse design is linear, featuring a single corridor with storage on either side.
-This layout best suits businesses that focus on simplicity and straightforward navigation.
-Key aspects of I-shaped layouts include:
+This layout is ideal for small warehouses and businesses that prioritize simplicity and straightforward navigation.

 • Straightforward Layout: The I-shaped design works well for long and narrow warehouses.
 It’s also good when a single corridor is enough for operations.
 It simplifies navigation and is easy to understand for both staff and visitors.